-There are plenty of parents out there that are raising happy, healthy children on a whole foods plant-based diet.
-If you're new to the game, you might be wondering how to go about doing this, and whether or not this kind of diet suitable for kids.
-We understand that it's common for people to express concerns about whether or not a plant-based diet is nutritionally adequate for children.
-But you’ll be glad to hear that the position of the American Dietetic Association and Dieticians of Canada is that "...well-planned vegan and other types of vegetarian diets are appropriate for all stages of the life-cycle including during pregnancy, lactation, infancy, childhood, and adolescence."
+There are plenty of parents out there that are raising happy, healthy children on a plant-based diet.
+If you're new to the game, you might be wondering how to go about doing this, or whether or not this kind of diet suitable for kids.
+I understand that it's common for people to have concerns about whether or not a plant-based diet is nutritionally adequate for children.
+But you’ll be glad to hear that the position of the American Dietetic Association and Dietitians of Canada is that "...well-planned vegan and other types of vegetarian diets are appropriate for all stages of the life-cycle including during pregnancy, lactation, infancy, childhood, and adolescence."

 Of course, it makes sense that a health-promoting diet is as beneficial for children as it is for adults; the key, of course, is in the planning.
 In order to ensure that your child is getting all the nutrients they need, it's important to prepare meals using a variety of fresh fruits, vegetables, whole grains, legumes, nuts and seeds.
-The Physician's Committee for Responsible Medicine also recommend inclusion of foods fortified with vitamins B12 and D, or a vitamin B12 supplement, as these can be more difficult to obtain from plant foods.
-You'll find these in most brands of soy and rice milk, as well as many breakfast cereals.
+The Physician's Committee for Responsible Medicine also recommend that you include foods fortified with vitamins B12 and D, or a vitamin B12 supplement, as these can be more difficult to obtain from plant foods.
+You'll find these are added to most brands of soy and almond milk, as well as many breakfast cereals.

 Whether your child follows a 100% plant-based diet, or will continue to eat animal products at social events, is a decision to be made by you and your family.
-Be sure to explain your decision to relatives, friends, caretakers and your child's teacher, so that they understand why you have made this choice, and which foods are unsuitable.
-If they are interested in learning more, or if they are sceptical, you can direct them to the articles listed at the bottom of the page, which were authored by medical doctors and registered dieticians.
+Be sure to explain your decision to relatives, friends, caretakers and your child's teacher, so they can understand why you have made this choice, and be aware of which foods are and aren't suitable.
+If friends or relatives are interested in learning more (or if they have concerns or questions) you can direct them to the articles listed at the bottom of the pag.
+All of these were authored by medical doctors and registered dietitians.